adreena/Capstone_Project/README.md

      <td><img src="/resources/tl3.png"  width="700" height="350"/></td>
    </tr>
   </table>

+  * SSD: The first step in classifying the traffic lights is finding them in the whole screen, for doing so I used pretrained ssd network from [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) and filtered the output boxes to traffic_lights only.
+After detecting the boxes containing traffic light it's ready to pass to the model (next step).

   SSD results on finding traffic lights on the screen, index 10 shows the traffic_light label.
   <table style="width:100%">
    <tr>